 In this article, we'll look at one example of how Assumption Models can best handle these types of scenarios.

 Note: Since all calculations are specific to each case, this article will cover only the architectural structure dictating the configurations of Data Models and Rules.

 Here we will be using our Capital Asset Planning Module as an example.
 The functionality we are configuring here is for the following scenario:

 Planning Input: Capital asset spend name & amount, fixed asset type (drop-down) & start date

 Assumption Input: Number of depreciation periods (monthly) for each asset type

 Calculated Results: Starting from specified start date, evenly spread the capital asset spend amount based on depreciation period of each fixed asset type

-Which gives us the following Dashboard Page in Capital Asset Planning:
+Which gives us the following Dashboard Page: